 - Number of training certifications completed

-These indicators have historically been challenging to measure, but MindTickle’s sales readiness software now facilitates this.
+These indicators have historically been challenging to measure, but Mindtickle’s sales readiness software now facilitates this.
 It enables these crucial indicators to be tracked and measured in a way that is transparent and objective.
 And more importantly, it has become easy to correlate the effectiveness of sales revenue.

 So if you can track how effective and efficient your sales team is, you can achieve predictable revenue.
 If things are going off track, you’ll be alerted in advance, before it shows up on your top-line revenue.
 This gives you the opportunity to rectify it and avert disaster.
 So while your senior management is focused in on the revenue number, sales leaders need to look to their efficiency and effective indicators to ensure they meet it.